IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 However, this actually _decreased_ its accuracy on the test data set.

 This is a common occurrence when training machine learning models, especially when there is relatively little data to work with.
-Despite this, we can try running it for longer, and hope that by sheer chance &mdash; the only way this can learn &mdash; that we will get an overall better model.
+Despite this, we can try running it for longer, and hope that by sheer chance&mdash;the only way this can learn&mdash;that we will get an overall better model.

 ```j
    bestNetwork =: 5 (Xtrain ; Xtest) evolve (ytrain ; ytest) firstGeneration